singnet/das-query-engine/docs/DAS-Deployment-Process.md

 ![Merge Develop Branch into Master](media/img68.jpg)

-## Publishing a New Version for DAS Metta Parser
+## New Version for DAS Metta Parser

 1. Go to the repository at the [<u>DAS Metta Parser repository</u>](https://github.com/singnet/das-metta-parser).